 How Are Albums Different from Folders?

-When you move an image between albums — or even move one image into multiple albums — the folder structure on your hard drive doesn’t change as it does when working with folders.
-Also, if you delete a photo from an album, it remains in its original folder both in Luminar Neo and on your hard drive.
+When you move an image between albums — or even one image into multiple albums — the folder structure on your hard drive doesn’t change as it does when working with folders.
+Also, if you delete a photo from an album, it remains in its original folder in Luminar Neo and on your hard drive.

 Creating an Album